-Valley Water has identified areas within Coyote Creek where flooding would occur as a result of implementing the FOCP, namely from the operation of the Anderson Dam tunnel.
-As a result, completion of some elements of flood management measures are needed along Coyote Creek as avoidance and minimization measures to prevent flooding within urbanized areas of Coyote Creek once the Anderson Dam tunnel is operational.
-Three flood protection measures will be constructed by the end of 2023, the same time the Anderson Dam tunnel construction is completed.
+Valley Water has identified areas within Coyote Creek where higher flows and flooding are expected to occur as a result of implementing the FOCP, namely from the operation of the Anderson Dam tunnel.
+As a result, completion of some elements of flood management measures are needed along Coyote Creek as avoidance and minimization measures to protect against flooding within urbanized areas of Coyote Creek once the Anderson Dam tunnel is operational.
+Three flood management measures will be constructed by the end of 2023, the same time the Anderson Dam tunnel construction is completed.
 The measures will be implemented along Mid-Coyote Creek in San Jose, between Highway 280 and Oakland Road, and will include: floodwalls, a levee, and acquiring or elevating low-lying residences (Figures 9a-9c).
 Measures would be implemented as indicated in the following reaches of Coyote Creek: